K-PEX 100

 The K-Pex 100 (Kingston Portable Entertainment eXperience) is a portable media player produced by Kingston Technologies.
-It is capable of playing transcoded videos (.mpx), viewing still images (.jpg), and playing music files (.mp3, .wma).
+It is capable of playing transcoded videos (MPX), viewing still images (JPEG), and playing music files (MP3, WMA).
 It also comes with 2 games.
 It is a rebranded Cenix GMP-M6, which is from Korea.
 Production of the K-PEX has been discontinued.

 Supported formats

 The Kingston K-Pex-100 is capable of playing various formats of audio, video, picture, and game files.